khered20/Dial2MSA-Verified/README.md

 ## Multi-Reference Evaluation

-Evaluation was conducted using the Bilingual Evaluation Understudy (BLEU) and chrF++ metrics, employing the multi-reference SacreBLEU implementation [post-2018-call](https://aclanthology.org/W18-6319/).
+The evaluation was conducted using the Bilingual Evaluation Understudy (BLEU) and chrF++ metrics, employing the multi-reference SacreBLEU implementation [post-2018-call](https://aclanthology.org/W18-6319/).

-This is an example code for model evaluation using multi-reference translations in the [`Dial2MSA_Evaluation.ipynb`](https://github.com/khered20/Dial2MSA-Verified/blob/main/Dial2MSA_Evaluation.ipynb) .
+This is an example code for model evaluation using multi-reference translations in the [`Dial2MSA_Evaluation.ipynb`](https://github.com/khered20/Dial2MSA-Verified/blob/main/Dial2MSA_Evaluation.ipynb).
 Both `test_pred_egy.txt` and `test_pred_allDialects8000.txt` are fake prediction files for usage demonstrations.

 ### Requirements